deniskapel/ml_practicles/K-means/README.md

 python3 cluster_points.py
 ```

-Plots are saved into [plots folder](/plots) with number of iterations indicated in the plot title.
+Plots are saved into [plots folder](plots/) with the number of iterations indicated in the plot title.
 Clusters might have different shapes (e.g. medium_100_reshaped.pdf) but generally clusters are formed properly

 ### Task 3 Study the performance of these two implementations: memory, speed, quality; compare against scipy.cluster.vq.kmeans.